Skip to Content

 What To Do In Oahu

-The Waikiki area is, without a doubt, one of the most famous tropical playgrounds in the world.
+The Waikiki area is one of the most famous tropical playgrounds in the world.
 With endless sports like stand-up paddleboarding, snorkeling, kayaking, and bodyboarding, who would want to leave the beach?

 One of the best places for snorkeling is Hanauma Bay which is close to Waikiki.
 While the region around Waikiki remains a tourist hotspot, it isn’t for everyone.